MicrosoftDocs/azure-docs-powershell/docs-conceptual/az-0.3.0/new-azureps-module-az.md

 * [Uninstall the Azure PowerShell AzureRM module](/powershell/azure/uninstall-azurerm-ps?view=azurermps-6.11.0)
 * [Install the Azure PowerShell Az module](/powershell/azure/install-azurerm-ps?view=azureazps-0.5.0)
-* While conducting your migration, enable the `AzureRM` compatibility aliases with `Enable-AzureRMAlias`.
+* Migrate existing `AzureRM` scripts to the new `Az` command syntax.

 ## Migrate existing scripts to Az

-While `Az` is designed to make migrations easy, we know that any change like this is never ideal for users.
-To help you update your scrips to use this new module, we have the following materials on migration:

-* Enable the `AzureRM` compatibility mode with `Enable-AzureRMAlias`, and ensure that your scripts work as expected.
-* __TBD__
+Major updates like this can be inconvenient.
+However, the `Az` module has a compatibility mode to help you use existing scripts while you work on updates to the new syntax.
+Use the `Enable-AzureRMAlias` cmdlet to enable the `AzureRM` compatibility mode.
+This cmdlet defines `AzureRM` cmdlet names as aliases for the new `Az` cmdlet names.

-For a full description of the migration process, including an example, see __TBD__.
+For a full description of the migration process, including an example, see [__TBD__](link-tbd.md).

-## Maintenance of AzureRM
+## The future of support for AzureRM

-The existing `AzureRM` module will go into maintenance mode when `Az` hits version 1.0.
-This means that the module will receive bug fixes that are considered important, but will not be getting new features.
-To keep up with the latest Azure services and features, make sure that you switch over to the `Az` module as soon as possible.
+The existing `AzureRM` module enters maintenance mode when `Az` version 1.0 is released.
+After this release, the `AzureRM` module will continue to receive important bug fixes.
+New features will only be added to the `Az` module.
+To keep up with the latest Azure services and features, you must switch to the `Az` module.